skqoaudgh/easy-unit/README.md

 # easy-unit

-> The easiest Javascript unit converter
+> The easiest Javascript library for parsing, validating, manipulating, and formatting units.

 ## Prerequisites